Alignment & Synergy - Trimpact

 Together project work

-The innovation in A&S, made possible with DevSAT, calls for a change of mandate of projects to increase the combined impact.
-Results clearly show that projects can make use of the deliverables made available by another project.
-The figure above shows an example of such a visualisation with project locations (orange markers) that could benefit from the deliverables of the PCDC project (green marker).
-Consequently, projects should have the mandate not only delivering to their target groups but other stakeholders as well.
-In this way, the impact of all organisations working in synergy will be visible and measurable.
+The innovation in A&S, made possible with DevSAT, calls for a change of mandate for projects in co-creation with other stakeholders, such as enterprises, to increase the combined impact.
+Consequently, projects should have the mandate in addition to delivering only products and services to their 'own' target groups also to other stakeholders.
+In this way, the impact of all organisations working in Alignment & Synergy will be visible and measurable.

 © 2015 - 2024 Trimpact B.V.
 Bringing value to life